-As you’re already aware, and as we already told you before, having a well structured, strong and sustainable sales process is one of the most important things you can do for your business today.
-Even if it’s so frequently remarked and brought to surface, though, a fare share of businesses still end up neglecting it.
+As you’re already aware, and as we already told you before, having a well structured, strong, and sustainable sales process is one of the most important things you can do for your business today.
+Even if it’s so frequently remarked and brought to the surface, though, a fair share of businesses still end up neglecting it.

 This time, we’ll focus on the Sales Process’ Steps, or simply the steps you have to follow when developing and further on using and adapting yourself to a Sales Process:

 Sales Process 101 – Know what you sell and who you want to sell to:

 This step’s name pretty much speaks for itself, but as simple as it can be, it can also be the undoing of many salespeople, especially those of a technical expert nature.

 When one is an expert and extremely well versed in a particular subject (and/or a product), and this situation happens a lot with technical products, it’s more than common to get caught up in a cyclical monologue of all the great features it provides.

 The technical expert may get so eager and involved in explaining how the product works, its unique features, and benefits that the customer is ultimately left out of the discussion.

 In this specific step of the sales process, it’s important that the salesperson doesn’t assume the prospect will automatically link a feature to a benefit, those links must be stated clearly and it’s his job to do so and demonstrate how his product can benefit this customer specifically.

 The acquiring of product knowledge for a salesperson with a lot of technical expertise, therefore, is less about the features of the product itself, and more about how the customer will benefit from those features.

 As the first step, the name is self-explanatory and this step is all about searching for new customers.
 Also like product knowledge, this step is a lot more complex than it seems at first.